 Chronic and principal care and chronic pain management (CCM/PCM/CPM).
 These codes and services are a mix of chronic disease management, care management, and care coordination, depending on patients' needs for those with two or more chronic conditions or chronic pain.
-PCM is specifically for patients with one chronic severe condition expected to last between three months and one year, or until the death of the patient, which may have led to a recent hospitalization and place the patient at significant risk of death, acute exacerbation/decompensation, or functional decline" 18.
-See Chronic, Principal & Chronic Pain

-Care Management Services: Implementation Guidance for additional details.
+PCM is specifically for patients with one chronic severe condition expected to last between three months and one year, or until the death of the patient, which may have led to a recent hospitalization and place the patient at significant risk of death, acute exacerbation/decompensation, or functional decline"22.
+See Chronic Pain <a href="Care Management Services: Implementation Guidance" for additional details.